Web Bot Auth After Montreal: The Power Shift We Shouldn’t Ignore

 Why People Are Getting Nervous

 The pushback isn’t about the crypto or the technical implementation—it’s about what happens next.
+The concerns center around deployment patterns that could undermine the open web, even when the underlying specs are sound.

 Don’t Get Me Wrong—This Isn’t All Bad